-The group's financing penetration rate was 42.2% in 2019, up from 40.7% in 20181 and its consolidated balance sheet was €58 billion as of year-end 2019.
+RCI's financing penetration rate was 44.9% in the first half of 2020 (H1 2020) up from 42.2% in 2019 and its consolidated balance sheet was €57.3 billion as of end June 2020.

 Because RCI is chartered as a bank, it has to comply with all the European regulations (Capital Requirements Directive (CRD5), Capital Requirements Regulation (CRR2), Bank Recovery and Resolution Directive (BRRD2), among others.
 The bank has been supervised by the European Central Bank since January 2016 because it is considered a "Significant Institution", given the size of its balance sheet.
 In February 2016, RCI adopted a new commercial name, RCI Bank and Services.